SESYNC-ci/ci-spring2016/Lessons/shiny.md

 ![](shiny_files/map3.png)

 Since drawing maps is computationally intensive, interactivity within the map is typically handed outside of the main render function using a function in the server called `leafletProxy()`, and the static map elements are handled within the first render function.
+See an example of how to implement this [here](http://www.r-bloggers.com/r-shiny-leaflet-using-observers/).

-However we can add some simple interactivity by assigning groups to **layers** and using the `addLayersControl()` function.
+We can add some simple interactivity by assigning groups to **layers** and using the `addLayersControl()` function.

 ``` r
   output$sesync_map <- renderLeaflet({